atarazana/gramola-operator/part-1-1.md

 }
 ```

-As you can see this struct declares a normal kubernetes object comprising:
+As you can see this struct declares a normal Kubernetes object comprising:

 * **TypeMeta:** Kind and APIVersion
 * **ObjectMeta:** Name, Labels, Annotations, etc.
 * **Spec:** This is where define the attributes of the *specification* of our CRD
-* **Status:** Here we define the attributes to *status* of the system we're managing from the controller reciliation loop
+* **Status:** Here we define the attributes to *status* of the system we're managing from the controller reconciliation loop

-So for instance in this simple example we want to deploy a Memcached cluster and one of the attributes of the specification of the cluster could be number of replicas, right?
+So for instance in this simple example we want to deploy a Memcached cluster and one of the attributes of the specification of the cluster could include `number of replicas` as an attribute, right?

-Let's add an attribute called Size, subtitute this:
+Let's add an attribute called Size, substitute this:

 ```go
     // Foo is an example field of AppService.
 Edit AppService_types.go to remove/update